ivanrod/pin-hole/README.md

 # Pinhole

-A set of filters to use with polymer 1.0.
+A set of filters to use with a dom-repeat component in polymer 1.0.

 ## Dependencies